JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 Here's an example of parallel code you can now write in Julia:

 ```
+using Base.Threads

 function fib(n::Int)
     if n < 2
         return n
     end
-    t = @par fib(n - 2)
+    t = @spawn fib(n - 2)
     return fib(n - 1) + fetch(t)
 end
 ```

-This, of course, is the classic highly-inefficient tree recursive implementation of the Fibonacci sequence --- but running on any number of processor cores!
+This, of course, is the classic highly-inefficient tree recursive implementation of the Fibonacci sequence---but running on any number of processor cores!
-The line `t = @par fib(n - 2)` starts a task to compute `fib(n - 2)`, which runs in
+The line `t = @spawn fib(n - 2)` starts a task to compute `fib(n - 2)`, which runs in
 parallel with the following line computing `fib(n - 1)`.
 `fetch(t)` waits for task `t` to complete and gets its return value.

 This model of parallelism has many wonderful properties.
 We see it as somewhat analogous to garbage collection: with GC, you freely allocate objects without worrying about when and how they are freed.
-With task parallelism, you freely spawn tasks --- potentially millions of them --- without worrying about where they run.
+With task parallelism, you freely spawn tasks---potentially millions of them---without worrying about where they run.

 The model is portable and free from low-level details.